John Hagelin: Early life and education

-After Taft, Hagelin attended Dartmouth College, and at the end of his freshman year studied TM in Vittel, France, and returned as a qualified TM teacher.
-In 1975 he obtained his A.B. in physics with highest honors (summa cum laude) from Dartmouth.
+After Taft, Hagelin attended Dartmouth College.
+At the end of his freshman year, he studied TM in Vittel, France, and returned as a qualified TM teacher.
+In 1975, he obtained his A.B. in physics with highest honors (summa cum laude) from Dartmouth.
 He went on to study physics at Harvard University under Howard Georgi, earning a master's degree in 1976 and a Ph.D. in 1981.
 By the time he had received his Ph.D., he had published several papers on particle theory.

 Career

 Academic positions

-In 1981 Hagelin became a postdoctoral researcher for few months at the European Center for Particle Physics (CERN) in Switzerland, and in 1982 he moved to the Stanford Linear Accelerator Center (SLAC) in California.
+In 1981, Hagelin became a postdoctoral researcher for a few months at the European Center for Particle Physics (CERN) in Switzerland, and in 1982, he moved to the Stanford Linear Accelerator Center (SLAC) in California.
 He left SLAC in 1983, reportedly because of personal problems.
-A year later he joined Maharishi International University (MIU), later named the Maharishi University of Management (MUM), as chair of its physics department.
+A year later, he joined Maharishi International University (MIU) as chair of the physics department.
 Two of Hagelin's previous collaborators, Dimitri Nanopoulos and John Ellis, were uncomfortable with his move to MIU, but they continued to work with him.
 While at MIU, Hagelin received funding from the National Science Foundation.

 Hagelin became a trustee of MUM and, in 2016, its president.
 It was intended that he become president of Maharishi Central University, which was under construction in Smith Center, Kansas, until early 2008, when, according to Hagelin, the project was put on hold while the TM organization dealt with the death of Maharishi Mahesh Yogi.